10 best expense management software tools for HR and finance teams

 - Mobile receipt capture and travel itinerary integration: Employees can snap receipts on iOS or Android, have the data auto-extracted, and sync those expenses alongside itineraries and partner travel receipts for a connected T&E workflow.

-- Integrations and configurable workflows: Emburse Professional supports configurable multi-step approval workflows and integrates with tools like QuickBooks Online, NetSuite, Sage Intacct, HR systems, SSO, and card providers, so it fits into existing finance and travel stacks.
+- Integrations and configurable workflows: Emburse Professional supports configurable multi-step approval workflows and integrates with tools such as QuickBooks Online, NetSuite, Sage Intacct, HR systems, SSO, and card providers, making it a good fit for existing finance and travel stacks.

 6. Sage Expense Management